post-kerbin-mining-corporation/FarFutureTechnologies/readme.txt

 =============================
-FAR FUTURE TECHNOLOGIES 0.1.0
+FAR FUTURE TECHNOLOGIES 0.1.1
 =============================

-Some description here
+This is a pack containing far-future but possible propulsion technologies.
+These might not be possible today, but the physics works out, and might be feasible within the next 100 years.

 ============
 DEPENDENCIES
 ============

 Required:
-- B9PartSwitch (1.1.4)
+- B9PartSwitch (1.5.1)
-- Community Resource Pack (0.5.4)
+- Community Resource Pack (6.0.3)
-- ModuleManager (v2.6.25)
+- ModuleManager (v2.7.3)

 Recommended
 - Community Tech Tree (v2.2+)